 Crew Resource Management (CRM) is simply defined as the application of the principles of human factors.
 Just Culture has the intention to create or enhance awareness of ‘Just Culture’ as a safety performance improvement of the organisation.

-The training provides participants with an in-depth knowledge of the human factors affecting individual and team behavior and focuses on specific CRM skills within a comprehensive framework of standard operating procedures (SOP).
+The training provides participants with an in-depth knowledge of the human factors affecting individual and team behaviour and focuses on specific CRM skills within a comprehensive framework of standard operating procedures (SOP).
 It carefully follows the requirements of Part OPS.

 An interest in achieving increased knowledge in the understanding of Human Factors related to aviation and the concepts of Crew Resource Managemen,t as it applies to the different working environments in aviation, is an important pre-requisite.